KODARIA26/E2EE/README.md

 5. Quit application
 (Type 'menu' anytime to return)

-Messages sent to users who are offline are queued and delivered once they reconnect.
+Select the desired option by entering the corresponding number.

 ---

+## 4. Sending Messages

+Messages are encrypted using a session key derived from an ECC key exchange.

+If the recipient is offline, the message is queued and delivered when they reconnect.

 ## Availability Considerations